Izumi Sushi Castle Rock — What We Tried, Menu, and What to Know Before You Go

 - Sister location reference: Izumi Sushi at 12652 W Ken Caryl Avenue, Littleton (per on-site confirmation, same owner)

 Izumi Sushi is located at 115 Third Street, Castle Rock, CO 80104.
 Phone (720) 749-6172.
-We'll update this page with website, dessert menu, beer list, and grand opening date as those details land.
+Owner Manna Pan.
+Updated 5/19/2026 with owner-confirmed beer, wine, sake, and dessert details.
+We'll update again when the website launches, the full dessert menu lands, and the grand opening date is confirmed.

 Want a heads-up on every new Castle Rock opening like this one?
 Subscribe to Castle Rock Crew — our free weekly newsletter covering food, events, and what's new in town.